 The closing event, Wednesday 6 December 2017, also saw the participation of President Ms Nora L.Ritok, with three of the girls-artists who are being followed by the Foundation.

 The exposed works, born from the imagination and creativity of children between 7 and 12 years, show their dreams, their simple life in the village, and they do it in a powerful way where is possible to see all the beauty of their young age, despite their harsh living conditions.

 But the trip to Italy was also an opportunity to spread its message of social inclusion thanks to the cultural exchange with the primary school Di Donato in Rome.
 The three girls created together with other students a Christmas card and a painting like the ones made during the workshops of the Foundation.
 An experience that was more than positive and showed how all children have the right to live their childhood and to hope for a better future.

 Real Pearl needs the help and support of all of us.
-You can buy one of the beautiful paintings that have been part of the exhibition that are still available, or other objects made by the children.
-Believing in the work of the Foundation is the first step in defending children's rights and contributing to social inclusion.
+We are happy to show you how you could directly support the Foundation's work, do get in touch with us!
+Believing in the work of Real Pearl Foundation is the first step in defending children's rights and contributing to social inclusion.